christian-marie/talk-roundtrip/slides.md

 # JsonSyntax combinators

-## Given a "free" Prism from lens-aeson

 ```haskell
 _Bool :: Prism' Value Bool
 ```

 . . .

-## We can get an Iso and have a Value
 ```haskell
 demote _Bool :: Iso Value Bool
 value :: Syntax s => s Value